 - Tap on the gear icon to the right of the Open App option

-- And finally, select the Assistant application that we sideloaded earlier in this tutorial
+- And finally, select the Bixby Remapper application that we sideloaded earlier in this tutorial

 - You can now test this by pressing the Bixby button one time